Why Oklahoma Has the Most Expensive Home Insurance in America

 The Uncomfortable Reality About Oklahoma Rates

-The best strategy is to optimize what you can control — your deductible choices, your home's storm resistance, the carrier you choose, and how frequently you shop — while accepting that some portion of your premium is simply the cost of living in one of the most storm-active regions on earth.
+The best strategy is to optimize what you can control, your deductible choices, your home's storm resistance, the carrier you choose, and how frequently you shop, while accepting that some portion of your premium is simply the cost of living in one of the most storm-active regions on earth.

 Frequently Asked Questions About Oklahoma Home Insurance

-The average annual cost of home insurance in Oklahoma is approximately $4,695 per year for a policy with $300,000 in dwelling coverage, compared to the national average of around $2,801.
-Rates vary significantly by city — Oklahoma City homeowners average around $5,554 annually, while Tulsa residents may pay closer to $4,041.
-Your specific rate will depend on your home's age, construction type, location, deductible choices, and the insurer you choose.
+The 2026 average annual cost of home insurance in Oklahoma ranges from approximately $4,695 to $5,298 for a policy with $300,000 in dwelling coverage, compared to the national average of about $2,395.
+NerdWallet's higher-coverage analysis ($400,000 dwelling) puts the average at $7,255, and MoneyGeek reports $7,683.
+Rates vary significantly by city, with Oklahoma City homeowners averaging around $5,554 and Tulsa residents closer to $4,041.

 Does Oklahoma home insurance cover tornado damage?